Primordial black hole production during first-order phase transitions

 To obtain the evolution of the energy density, we solve Eqs.~(\ref{eq:Gamma},\ref{eq:Ftn},\ref{eq:fried},\ref{eq:rho}) together self-consistently assuming $t_{i}=0$.
-In case 1, we choose $\beta/H\sim (H\Delta t)^{-1}=12.6$, $\alpha\rightarrow \infty$ and $\kappa\rightarrow 1$.
-In case 2, we choose $\alpha=8.6\times 10^{-2}$, $\kappa=1/3$, and naturally $H\Delta t\sim 1$ because of the constant decay rate.
+In case 1, we choose $\beta/H_{*}=14.8$, $\alpha_{*}=6$ and $\kappa\rightarrow 1$.
+In case 2, we choose $\beta/H_{*}=3.7$, $\alpha_{*}=0.5$, $\kappa=1/3$.
 Fig.~\ref{fig:Frho} shows the evolution of the false vacuum fraction $F(t)$~(upper) and each component of the energy density~(lower) in case 1~(left) and case 2~(right), we can find that as $F(t)$ decreases, $\rho_{\mathrm{r}}(t)+\rho_{\mathrm{w}}(t)$ increases correspondingly, which means the vacuum energy tranfers into bubble walls and background plasma.
 Comparing the blue and orange lines in each panel of Fig.~\ref{fig:Frho}, the decrease of $F(t)$ is postponed for $t_{n}$, since $\rho_{r}$ scales as $a^{-4}$, the postpone of vacuum decay finally results in an increase of radiation energy density.
+At the end of simulation, $\rho_{\mathrm{inside}}/\rho_{\mathrm{outside}}$ exceeds the threshold $1+\delta_{c}=1.45$ and PBHs form.

+The PBH abundance depends on $\alpha_{*}$ and $\beta/H_{*}$.
+For smaller $\alpha_{*}$, Eq.~\eqref{eq:rho} implies the quantum decay in the overdense region should be postpone to a larger $t_{n}$ to reach the threshold $\delta_{c}$, then the probability $P(t_{n})$ decreases.
+For larger $\beta/H_{*}$, Eq.~\eqref{eq:prob} implies $P(t_{n})$ decreases with $t_{n}$ unchanged.
+Thus, the PBH abundance increases with $\alpha_{*}$ and decreases with $\beta/H_{*}$, while the PBH mass only depends on $T_{*}$ according to Eq.~\eqref{eq:PBHm}.